MichaelHillcox/Echelon/README.md

 # Echelon v2.1
 #### Echelon is a web interface for the B3 administator program for gameservers.

-This is a active Development brance of Echelon.
-Please see [Releases](https://github.com/MichaelHillcox/Legacy-Echelon/releases) for the most recent stable version.
+---

+# WARNING!
+This is a development state application.
+You should never use any builds other than the offically released versions that can be found [here](https://github.com/MichaelHillcox/Echelon/releases)

+---

 #### Build Status:
 ###### Current Version 2.1.0.1 Alpha : unstable
 > Highly unstable and not recommended on a deployment server.